Copyright 2025-2026 Thousand Brains Project

 )

-from tbp.monty.frameworks.utils.evidence_matching import (
+from tbp.monty.frameworks.models.evidence_matching.learning_module import (

 InvalidEvidenceThresholdConfig,